MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 • What is the need for Spring Cloud Config and Vault?

-• Create our first micro-service: catalog-service
+• How to create our first microservice: catalog-service

-• Create Spring Cloud Config Server
+• How to create a Spring Cloud Config Server

-• Using Vault for storing sensitive data
+• How to use Vault for storing sensitive data

 MicroServices using Spring Boot & Spring Cloud – Part 1 : Overview